leekchan/gtf/README.md

 }
 ```

-### Method 2 : Adds gtf functions to the exsisting template.
+### Method 2 : Adds gtf functions to the existing template.

-You can also add the gtf functions to the exsisting template.
+You can also add the gtf functions to the existing template.
 Just call ".Funcs(gtf.GtfFuncMap)".

 ```Go
 package main